 - Detailed one-page budget: the budget should include a complete itemization of all costs and sources of funding available, as well as sources for and justifications of these costs.
-Any non-consumable equipment will become college property at the conclusion of the project.
-Please type your budget using this worksheet.
+Budgets must be realistic and well-researched; budgets based on guesswork or inflated estimates will be rejected.
+You must prepare your budget using this worksheet.
 Download the budget worksheet.

 How do I submit my complete Anderson Fund application?

-- Completed applications are submitted to Jacquelyn Moon in Johnson Hall, 101A, by 4:30 p.m.
+- Completed applications are submitted to Romy Corona in Johnson Hall, 101, by 4:30 p.m. on the due date.

 - Please print all application materials single-sided.

 Do I need to do anything after receiving my Anderson Fund support?